msantam2/color-connect/README.md

   return false;
 }
 ```
 validPathCreated calls the helper function ```sameColoredNeighbors``` to gather all adjacent path tiles, and then removes the already ```visitedTiles``` to produce ```filteredNeighbors```.
 This way, when checking the validity of a path, an infinite loop is avoided that would be caused by checking adjacent tiles back and forth.
-Rather, we want to 'step through' the path from tile to tile, evaluating if we have reached the end at each step.
+We want to 'step through' the path from tile to tile, evaluating if we have reached the end at each step.

 ---------